openwisp/openwisp-notifications/docs/developer/extending.rst

 15. Register Template Tags
 --------------------------

-If you need to use template tags of *openwisp_notifications*, you will need to register as shown in `"templatetags/notification_tags.py" of sample_notifications
+If you need to use template tags, you will need to register them as shown in `"templatetags/notification_tags.py" of sample_notifications
 <https://github.com/openwisp/openwisp-notifications/blob/master/tests/openwisp2/sample_notifications/templatetags/notification_tags.py>`_.

 For more information about template tags in django, please refer to the